b-mazur/phonons/README.md

 # phonons.py

-A script that reads POSCAR and OUTCAR files from VESTA package and produces VASP files with deformed structures for specific frequency and amplitude of vibration.
+A script that reads POSCAR and OUTCAR files from VASP package and produces VASP files with deformed structures for specific frequency and amplitude of vibration.

 ## installation
 Script can be launched from any directory if it is installed in such a way: